 Please beware! there are also temporary, seasonal, and unlicensed schools operating in Mui Ne.
 Some schools may promise to get you riding in just a few hours by short cutting important safety information and procedures such as the self rescue or by asking students to use a board leash (a major cause of injuries) instead of learning board recovery.

 Careful and complete instruction is still our focus at Jibe’s, using techniques we’ve fine-tuned over fourteen years of teaching thousands of students and seeing what works.
 No shortcuts, no teaching in marginal or insufficient wind conditions, no wasting time during viable lesson hours, and no overloading of students.
-Jibe’s unique lesson organization also allows each student to benefit from free learning time every day regardless of the amount of time spent with us, instead of being locked into a package with set hours.
+Jibe’s unique lesson organization also allows each student to benefit from “technical session” learning time every day, regardless of wind conditions.

 We are well aware that with kitesurfing, the details do matter– assimilating a large body of technical information, acquiring muscle memory and reflex skill sets, developing situational awareness, and learning how to make judgment calls based on conditions.
 Our mission at Jibes is that each student who passes through here gains a deep understanding of the tremendous possibilities as well as the limitations of the equipment- your future kiting fun depends on it!
 For more information please click Kitesurfing FAQs.Kitesurfing FAQs